 Your financial documentation should evidence any debts you and your partner have and whether they are held individually or in your joint names.
 The court can consider if debts in one party’s name should be treated as joint debts.

 For many, the largest debt is a mortgage on the family home.
-It is important that when you list the value of your assets you factor in any debts you may have, including your mortgage.
+It is important that when you list the value of your assets, that you factor in any debts you may have, including your mortgage.
 Otherwise, you might be overstating the value of your assets.
-If you are to retain the family home, will you be able to afford the mortgage repayments after you divorce?
+You need to consider if you are to retain the family home, will you be able to afford the mortgage repayments after you divorce?

 You will also need to decide who is responsible for other debts such as loans, credit cards and car finance after divorce.
 If you are unable to come to an agreement, the court can state which of you is responsible for the debt.
 The court is likely to consider any loans you took out during your marriage, such as loans for home improvements, as a joint responsibility.